This appeal has now closed and we have raised the funds needed to purchase the meadow

-Thank you so much to everyone who has supported the appeal, we are overjoyed by the amazing response.
+Thank you so much to everyone who supported the appeal, we are overjoyed by the amazing response.

 The Charnwood Forest Meadow